-In Latin, the word focus means “fireplace or hearth,” and it's easy to see how the word evolved in English to mean “the central point of interest.”
-A fireplace is still the focal point of any home, drawing the eye to its warmth and beauty - even when the fire is out.
-Builders and renovators need to pay special attention to this architectural detail and choose the mantel that will best complement and enhance the overall style of the home.
+In Latin, the word focus means “fireplace or hearth,” but it's meaning has changed in English to mean “the central point of interest.”
+A fireplace is still the focal point of any home, drawing the eye to its warmth and beauty.
+As part of that focal point, the fireplace mantel adds a new wrinkle to this attractive setting.

-Modern.
-In general, a modern look in home decor involves clean lines and a minimalist aesthetic.
-Modern fireplace mantels tend to be simply designed and somewhat understated, often consisting of a simple shelf mounted above a flat fireplace opening.
-White paint, natural wood, and stone are all popular materials for a contemporary and minimalist fireplace mantel.
+A modern look involves clean lines and a minimalist aesthetic.
+Modern fireplace mantels tend to be simply designed and often understated, consisting of a simple shelf mounted above a flat fireplace opening.
+Paint, natural wood, and stone are popular materials used in a contemporary, minimalist fireplace setting.

-Rustic.
-A rustic style combines traditional and modern elements in eschewing ornamentation for a more rugged and natural look.
-A rustic-style fireplace mantel is likely to show natural features of the material, such as wormholes, wood knots, and saw markings, like these hand-hewn beams or these reclaimed barn wood saw-cut shelves.
-A rustic mantel can be stained or simply sealed to preserve its natural appearance.
+A rustic style exhibits traditional elements while ignoring ornamentation.
+This gives the fireplace a more rugged, natural look.
+A rustic-style fireplace mantel, often built with reclaimed wood, features natural elements of the wood such as wormholes, wood knots, and saw markings.
+Installers will use hand-hewn beams or reclaimed barn wood sawn shelves, and to enhance the appearance, a rustic mantel can be stained or sealed.

-Colonial.
-The Colonial style of home decor was influenced by Puritan values and craftsmanship.
-A Colonial-style mantel is simple and elegant in design, though not purely minimalist; it is likely to feature some decorative carving and columns on either side of the fireplace opening.
+The Colonial style was influenced by Puritan values and craftsmanship.
+A Colonial-style mantel is simple and elegant in design, though not purely minimalist.
+It often features decorative carving and columns on either side of the fireplace opening.
 Symmetry and formality are two keys to the Colonial aesthetic.

-Classical.
-The word “classical” refers to the architectural styles of ancient Greece and Rome.
-Some elements of those cultures are still visible in modern-day designs for fireplace mantels.
-They include the use of marble or another stone and a preference for the color white.
+The term “classical” refers to the architectural styles of ancient Greece and Rome.
+Elements of those cultures are still visible in today's fireplace mantel designs, which include marble or other stone and white coloring.
 In addition, classical fireplace mantels are often bordered by Greek-style columns.
 The overall effect is elegant and austere.

-By far the most common material for a fireplace mantel is wood, whether it is an ornately carved slab of oak or mahogany or a piece of reclaimed barn wood.
-Wood is durable and has a warm, natural beauty in any form.
-It can be stained or painted any color or tone, and it can be designed to complement almost any architectural style.
+By far the most common material for a fireplace mantel is wood.
+Whether it is an ornately carved slab of oak or an unfinished piece of reclaimed barn wood, your mantel will be durable with warm, natural beauty.
+The wood can be stained or painted any color or tone and can be designed to complement almost any architectural style.

-Other options to consider are metal, marble, granite, cast stone, and other composite materials, like medium-density fiberboard or architectural glass.
-In most cases, the preferred style of mantel will determine the best material to use, but cost may also be a factor.
-For the best quality of material, wood is generally going to be a more affordable option than either metal or stone.
+Other material options include metal, marble, granite, cast stone, and composite materials such as medium-density fiberboard or architectural glass.
+In most cases, your preferred mantel style will determine the best material to use.
+However, cost may also be a factor.

-The proper size of a fireplace mantel depends on several measurements.
-For one thing, the depth of the mantel shelf must be in compliance with the federal fire safety code, which stipulates that any combustible material must be a certain distance away from the fireplace opening according to how far it protrudes.
+The proper size of a fireplace mantel depends on several factors.
+In the U.S., the depth of the mantel shelf must be in compliance with the federal fire safety code, which stipulates that any combustible material must be a specific distance from the fireplace opening.

-In addition, a minimum of six inches of clearance around the whole fireplace opening is required.
-Builders must also consider local codes that may impose stricter limitations.
-Thus the depth and height of your fireplace and the position where you want to place the shelf will determine the size of the shelf you need.
+In addition, U.S. federal building code requires a minimum of six inches of clearance around the whole fireplace opening.
+You must also consider local codes that may impose stricter limitations.
+So, the depth and height of your fireplace and the position of your mantel will determine the appropriate mantel size.

-It’s also important to consider the dimensions of the room and choose a fireplace mantel that will fit into the space without overpowering the interior design.
-If you’re building a new home, you have a lot of flexibility in designing a fireplace with a surround and mantel.
-However, if you’re redesigning an existing fireplace, you’ll need to fit the new mantel around the existing opening.
-If the firebox is not a standard size or shape, you may need to consider a custom-made mantel.
+You should also consider the dimensions of the room.
+Choose a fireplace mantel that will fit into the space without overpowering the interior design.
+If you’re building a new home, you have flexibility to design a fireplace that matches the rest of the home.
+On the other hand, redesigning an existing fireplace will require you to fit the new mantel around the existing opening.
+If the firebox is not a standard size or shape, you may need a custom-made mantel.

-Building projects use natural resources and create waste, but there are many ways that builders can minimize the negative environmental impact of a home renovation project.
-One thing to consider is using recycled construction materials, such as reclaimed wood.
-This type of mantel reduces waste and gives new life to an abandoned natural resource.
+Building projects use natural resources and create waste, but there are many ways builders can minimize the negative environmental impact.
+To minimize this impact, you can choose reclaimed wood.
+A reclaimed wood mantel reduces waste and gives new life to an abandoned natural resource.
 Another environmentally friendly option is green architectural glass, a composite made of recycled glass and other renewable materials.

-Once your new mantel is in place, you’ll have an attractive piece of furniture at the heart of your room.
+Once your new mantel is in place, you’ll have a renewed focal point at the heart of your room.
 Whether you adorn your mantel with a single vase of flowers, an eye-catching piece of art, or a collection of family photos, the right fireplace mantel will enhance the overall appeal of your home and increase your quality of life.